 In Western Australia an advisory teacher of nature study visits the schools and gives advice in regard to proper methods in horticulture and experimental agricultural work.
 The number and usefulness of the gardens and experimental plots attached to State Schools shew marked improvement each year.
+It is proposed to open a farm school on the Narrogin State Farm early in 1914.

-8. Teachers in State Schools.-The distribution of the teaching staff in the State Schools during the year 1912, including teachers of needlework, was as follows:-
+9. Teachers in State Schools.-The distribution of the teaching staff in the State Schools during the year 1913, including teachers of needlework, was as follows:-